amanjain25/hacktoberfest18-ft/README.md

 ## A word of caution
   When working with git with a world wide team you may be making changes at the same time someone else is, if you both change the same file there could be "merge conflicts".
 Rememeber to "git pull" or "git fetch" and resolve merge conflicts locally before attempting to create a "pull request".

+## There are many ways to create a pull request
+  1. You can fork a project and compare across forks.
+Choose this option if you plan to contribute more than once.
+  2. Or you can edit the original github repo's code directly.
+Choose this option if you have a quick contribution.